nathandaven/bynathandaven/_CONTENT_/video/passenger-rail-atlanta.md

 Unfortunately, it was really too late for the railroads.
 American's fell in love with the car, and by this time interstate highways and air travel made these transportation modes way more convenient for most Americans.

-So by 1970, with Atlanta’s formerly illustrious passenger rail stations now being closed, Atlanta’s railroad gulch "dried up," and became increasingly less useful, and more so disruptive and unattractive.[5](https://nathandaven.substack.com/p/is-it-time-to-bring-passenger-rail#footnote-5-139625986)
+So by 1970, with Atlanta’s formerly illustrious passenger rail stations now being closed, Atlanta’s railroad gulch "dried up," and became increasingly less useful, and more so disruptive and unattractive.

 ## Rebirth